broox/python-nuheat/README.md

 A Python 3 library that allows control of connected [NuHeat Signature](http://www.nuheat.com/products/thermostats/signature-thermostat) radiant floor thermostats.

+This also supports the **Mapei MapeHeat** line of smart thermostats.

 * This uses the web-based NuHeat API, so it requires an external internet connection
 * The API in use is not an officially published API, so it could change without notice
 * Please contribute!